kellan/laughingmeme/_posts/2009-09-29-try-coding-dear-boy.md

 ### Method Acting

-But what I want to say, in the spirit of the great \[Laurence Olivier\](http://en.wikipedia.org/wiki/Laurence\_Olivier) on giving advice to Dustin Hoffman, *“My dear boy, why don’t you **try coding**?”.*
+But what I want to say, in the spirit of the great [Laurence Olivier](http://en.wikipedia.org/wiki/Laurence\_Olivier) on giving advice to Dustin Hoffman, *“My dear boy, why don’t you **try coding**?”.*

 ### Duct Tape

 Which is not to say I mind getting these questions, I love talking about this stuff, it’s why I do it.
 And it’s often amusing to give the, “This is how we do it at Flickr, no really” talk.

-But at the end of the day its 0.1% compsci, 0.9% clever ideas, and 99% \[duct tape\](http://www.joelonsoftware.com/items/2009/09/23.html). (btw Joel’s \[The Duct Tape Programmer\](http://www.joelonsoftware.com/items/2009/09/23.html) is a meditation in similar vein)
+But at the end of the day its 0.1% compsci, 0.9% clever ideas, and 99% [duct tape](http://www.joelonsoftware.com/items/2009/09/23.html). (btw Joel’s [The Duct Tape Programmer](http://www.joelonsoftware.com/items/2009/09/23.html) is a meditation in similar vein)